theblobscp/devicons-vscode/README.md

 ## Requirements

-Download npm, and run the command `npm install`.
+Download yarn, and run the command `yarn install`.
 That should be it.

 ## Extension Settings